travis-ci/docs-travis-ci-com/user/deployment/cloudcontrol.md

 For a minimal configuration, all you need to do is add the following to your `.travis.yml`:

+{% highlight yaml %}
 deploy:
   provider: cloudcontrol
   email: "YOUR CLOUDCONTROL EMAIL"
   password: "YOUR CLOUDCONTROL PASSWORD"
   deployment: "APP_NAME/DEP_NAME"
+{% endhighlight %}

 You can sign up for an account on [their website](https://www.cloudcontrol.com) or using the [cctrl tool](https://www.cloudcontrol.com/dev-center/Quickstart#create-a-user-account-if-you-haven39t-already).

-To store the password in your .travis.yml securely, use our travis command line tool.
+It is recommended that you encrypt your password.
+Assuming you have the Travis CI command line client installed, you can do it like this:

+{% highlight console %}
-$ travis encrypt <password> --add deploy.password
+$ travis encrypt "YOUR CLOUDCONTROL PASSWORD" --add deploy.password
+{% endhighlight %}

 You can also have the `travis` tool set up everything for you:

+{% highlight console %}
 $ travis setup cloudcontrol
+{% endhighlight %}

 Keep in mind that the above command has to run in your project directory, so it can modify the `.travis.yml` for you.

-### Branch to deploy from

-By default, Travis CI will only deploy from your **master** branch.

-You can explicitly specify the branch to deploy from with the **on** option:

-    deploy:
-      provider: cloudcontrol
-      email: ...
-      password: ...
-      deployment: ...
-      on: production

-Alternatively, you can also configure it to deploy from all branches:

-    deploy:
-      provider: cloudcontrol
-      email: ...
-      password: ...
-      deployment: ...
-      on:
-        all_branches: true

-Builds triggered from pull requests will never trigger a deploy.

 ### Deploying build artifacts